fibo/fibo.github.io/_posts/2021-01-21-setup-google-workspace-email-group.md

 Go ahead and complete with email confirmation code as required.

-Once completed you will be able with your *user email* not only to recieve emails sent to the *group email* but also to reply them.
+Once completed you will be able with your *user email* not only to receive emails sent to the *group email* but also to reply them.
 During email composition, just click on the dropdown icon to choose a group email address.

 ## Bonus tip